aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

     ACCOUNT_NUMBER: AWS account number.
     IDENTITY_CENTER_ID: AWS Identity Center ID.
     ADMIN_EMAIL: Email for admin user provisioned by script.
+**Note : A Powershell script is available for Windows OS.
+Alternatively, the parameters can be manually added to the CloudFormation YAML.**
 <p align="center">
 <img src="assets/phase2.png" alt="phase 2">
 </p>
 This script will:
-   • Create IAM Identity Center groups and users
+   - Create IAM Identity Center groups and users
-   • Set up the necessary IAM policies for IAM Identity Center groups to access/maintain AWS Transform
+   - Set up the necessary IAM policies for AWS Transform for both groups
+   - Create an Admin user using lambda functions in Identity Center based on a provided email

+**Note : Our script uses the deployed lambda functions to add the provided email as an Admin in the created AWS Transform Admin group in AWS IAM Identity Center.
+Subsequent admins and users can be added through the console following best practice.**

 ## Deployment Validation